Logarithmic distributions prove that intrinsic learning is Hebbian: Results

-Since not only mean spike rates but also both components, intrinsic excitability and synaptic weights, have lognormal distribution, this raises the question of how the functional system that we observe is set up.
-It is obvious, if the data are accurate, that these are basic parameters of any simulation and need to be reproduced in a model to make it biologically realistic.
+Since not only mean spike rates but also both components, intrinsic excitability and synaptic weights, have lognormal distribution, this raises the question of how the functional system that we observe is generated.
+It is obvious, if the data are accurate, that these are basic parameters of any simulation and need to be reproduced in any model to make it biologically realistic.

-We created a simple simulation model as described in Section~\ref{sec:simulation-model}.
-Two connected neuron populations, $I$ and $J$ are fully connected with a set of synaptic weights $W$.
-We also set the mean spike rates for $I$ and $J$ such that $R(I)$ and $R(J)$ have lognormal distributions.
-We calculate $W$ assuming a basic Hebbian learning rule, which is dependent on input and output frequencies (Section~\ref{sec:simulation-model}): $W = \lambda\cdot R(I) \times R(J)$.
-We then use W to re-calculate the output $R(J)$ from the input $R(I)$, using the gain $G(J)$.

-There is $N$ the active subset of $I$, from which all inputs to $J$ are drawn.
-We know that $N$ may be large, about 40\% (20--50\%) of neurons becoming active, and we have an excitatory connectivity of about 10\%.
-For EPSP measurements in slices, usually low effective connectivities were reported (e.g., 11\% in cortex), even though anatomical evidence has full connectivity (silent synapses hypothesis \cite{Barbour2007}).
-The actual inputs to a neuron $j \in J$ are being used to sample $I$.
-If about 40\% (20--50\%) of neurons become active, yet neurons receive inputs from a small subset, about an order of magnitude less, what can account for the discrepancy?
-If there is full connectivity, that is not possible.
-It only works if neurons are sparsely connected, where each neuron only connects to about 10\% of neurons, and for each activation receives input from 2--5\%.